-Episode transcript - “Forgive Arden: The Pranked Streets of St. Patrick’s”
+Episode transcript - “Forgive Arden: The Pranked Priests of St. Patrick’s parish”

 ANDY: Hello to all our new listeners in the town of Texarkana, New York.
 The podcast you’re listening to is Arden.
 Brought to you by Wheyface Industries.
 The good people.